 As we have seen, after V-J day, America’s car makers raced to get a postwar model into production in order to grab some market share and resume their higher profit margin civilian business.
 The cars from the major producers were just lightly facelifted 1942 models, but after three and a half years of privation, buyers didn’t care.
 Anything on wheels would sell to a public desperate for cars.
 Crosley was late in returning to car production- the first postwar cars didn’t roll off of the assembly lines until early summer 1946.
 The delay was understandable because the all new Crosleys really were all new.
 A longer slab sided body that was still plain but attractive put the car’s styling closer to mainstream offerings.
 The 80 inch wheelbase carried over from pre war models, but the biggest change was in the engine room.

 The engine that emerged from Crosley’s wartime production for the Navy would be the secret weapon that the company hoped would turn a niche product into a mass market sensation.
-The so called COBRA engine that had been developed as a lightweight military spec motor would forthwith be the engine installed in Crosley’s entire line of cars.
+The so called COBRA engine that had been developed as a lightweight military spec motor during WW2 by Lloyd Taylor of Taylor Engines would forthwith be the engine installed in Crosley’s entire line of cars.
 On paper, the engine held great promise.
-With a weight of just over 58 pounds, the little overhead cam four produced 26 horsepower- double the air cooled twins output of just a few years before.
+The bare unitary block/head weighed just 14.8 lbs; complete with flywheel, the total installed weight was 133 lbs (60 kg).
+The little 724 cc overhead cam four produced 26 horsepower- double the air cooled twins output of just a few years before.
 And because the block and head were made from sheet steel, the COBRA cost a lot less money to build.

 The little four had powered refrigeration units and portable generators during the war, and its 44 inch displacement could return the same outstanding fuel mileage of the old air cooled twin and was quieter to boot.
 It seemed for a moment that the company had unlocked the secret to making money with a specialty product that sold in low volumes.
 But company engineers (and Powel Crosley’s brother Lewis) had warned the founder that the COBRA had some design flaws that would come back to haunt them all if not addressed, and as we will see, the warnings were not heeded.
 The resulting damage that the engine did to the cars reputation would go a long way toward wrecking the company’s finances and forcing Crosley out of the automobile industry.